// docs

 // Documentation

 Modern games react to buttons.
-Ollo SDK makes your game react to people.
+Ollo SDK makes your game react to players.

 • Full SDK access